ot4i/ace-demo-pipeline/tekton/minimal-image-build/README.md

 The service account also has the ability to create services, deployments, etc, which are necessary for running the service.
 Note that
 Windows kubectl seems to need the `--docker-email` parameter also, but the value can be anything.

-Setting up the pipeline requires Tekton to be installed, tasks to be created, and the pipeline itself to be configured.
+Setting up the pipeline requires Tekton to be installed (which may already have happend via OpenShift operators, in which case skip the first line), tasks to be created, and the pipeline itself to be configured.
 The following commands build the ace-minimal image and push it to the registry:
 ```
 kubectl apply -f https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml
 kubectl apply -f tekton/minimal-image-build/01-ace-minimal-image-build-and-push-task.yaml